 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-You can apply for a credit card any time of the year.
+You can apply for a credit card at any time of the year.
 But just because you can doesn’t always mean you should.
 Timing your credit card applications can boost your approval odds and more bonus rewards.
 Let’s look at when is the best time to apply for a credit card.

 The best time to apply for a credit card is going to be a little different for everybody.
 Influencing factors include your credit score, the current cards you own, and what benefits you want from your next card.